omercsx/swiftui_chatapp/README.md

 ### ✅ Milestone 3: Onboarding UI ✅
 - Started onboarding if the user is not logged in.
 - Started it as fullscreencover
 - Created container view (OnboardingContainerView).
-In ZStack created Switch-case and passed currentStep as parameter to the views.
+In ZStack created Switch-case and passed currentStep as a parameter to the views.
 - Created custom styles for Button and Text Fields

 ![image](https://github.com/cagrisayir/swiftui_chatapp/assets/44059539/9b491521-c63a-4917-906c-791c9744115f)